Exist2Resist/Ansible_Fedora_KDE_gaming/Readme.md

 **TLDR:**
 X11, Intel CPU, and Nvidia GPU.
 Secure boot is optional.

+## Black screen during installation

+Sometimes when booting into the graphical installer you will encounter a continuous black screen and the installer will never load.
+During the grub selection screen move the up down arrows on the keyboard to stop the grub timer, then highlight the option to install and press `e` on the keyboard.
+Move down to the line that starts with `linux` and at the end of it add `nomodeset` then press `ctrl + x` on the keyboard to boot.
+This should fix the graphical installer black screen/not booting.

+## Mok enrollment

+The default mok enrollment password is `Secret` and this is set in the `vars/vars.yaml` file.

 # Drivers

 This script installs the XONE copr repo and driver for Microsoft wireless dongle